Find Trade Colleges

 27% Freshmen Loans

 Approximately 27% of the students who attend this school take out loans.
-The average amount of student loans is $5,416 a year.
-The school reports a student loan default rate of 3.3% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $5,416 a year.
+The student loan default rate of 3.3% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $34,644 during the early-career years.